 Hire More Women, Write Better Characters: Why We Care About Women In The X Files Writers Room: In order to have more compelling female characters that are respected by their stories, who else is better suited to write about them?

 Lead image via Recovery of an MMO Junkie

 Did you know?
-You can help Otaku, She Wrote grow bigger and better with a little cup of coffee
+You can support Otaku, She Wrote with a little cup of coffee